SuperTradeCoin/supertradecoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run minegoldcoin-qt.exe.
+Unpack the files into a directory and run supertradecoin-qt.exe.

-MineGoldCoin Core is the original MineGoldCoin client and it builds the backbone of the network.
+SuperTradeCoin Core is the original SuperTradeCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of MineGoldCoin transactions;
+However, it downloads and stores the entire history of SuperTradeCoin transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-See the MineGoldCoin wiki at:
-  http://dogeco.in/
-for more help and information.
+See the SuperTradeCoin wiki at: http://dogeco.in/ for more help and information.